You remember when you got your first cavity. It was decades ago, but it continues to cause you problems.

 Are your fillings cracked?

 This is another signs that your fillings are becoming weak.
 Cracks can and will continue to spread.

 This should be a concern to anyone with fillings.
 Your teeth can become exposed to tooth decay again if a space has opened between your filling the tooth itself.

-- Has your filling fallen out?
+Has your filling fallen out?

+Dental research has made composite fillings stronger and more durable than ever.
 Many composite fillings are harder than amalgam fillings, and our white fillings can last as long as amalgam fillings with proper care.